Fair Access Protocol

 The information provided to schools in SAM is all the information parents have provided on their application, and if any school referring a pupil for consideration under fair access has provided further information to support their referral, we will then add this to SAM.

-No young person will go without the offer of reasonable and accessible school place.
-A place will be allocated for the child within 20 school days of being accepted for consideration under the FAP.
+All young people will be offered a reasonable and accessible school place.
+The School Admissions Code requires a place will be allocated for the child within 20 school days of being accepted under the FAP.

 All schools are required to identify a representative to attend panels who: